 Intangible assets acquired separately are initially recognized at cost.
 The cost of intangible assets acquired in a non-exchange transaction is their fair value at the date of the exchange.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortization and accumulated losses.
 Internally generated intangible assets excluding capitalized development costs are not capitalized and expenditure is reflected in surplus or deficit in the period in which the expenditure is incurred.

 The useful life of the intangible assets is assessed as either finite or indefinite.
-Intangible assets with a finite life are amortized over their useful lives Intangible assets reported in the Energy Commission comprise Computer software (general ledger account and payroll).
+Intangible assets with a finite life are amortized over their useful lives.
+Intangible assets comprise Computer software (general ledger account and payroll).
 The useful lives of these assets are 3-5 years.
 Intangible assets with a finite useful life are assessed for impairment whenever there is an indication that the assets may be impaired.

 The amortization period and the amortization method, for an intangible asset with a finite useful life is reviewed at the end of each reporting period.
 Changes in the expected useful life are reviewed according to the pattern of consumption of future economic benefits embodied in the asset as considered to modify the amortization period or method, as appropriate and are treated as changes in accounting estimates.
-The amortization expenses category that is consistent with the nature of the measured as the asset.
+The amortization expenses category is consistent with the nature of the amounts measured as the asset.

 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the surplus of deficit when the asset is derecognized.

-3.3 Intangible assets (contd.)

-Class of Assets Annual Amortization (%) Software 33.33
+Class of Assets

+Annual Amortization (%)

+Software